LPIOL

 Be an LPIOL Assessor

-Hold an LPIOL Award and have experience assessing the competence of outdoor professionals
+Hold an LPIOL Award and have experience assessing the competence of outdoor professionals?

 Highlight your LPIOL award status

-Contact Fiona at IOL
+Contact Dave at the IOL Office

 Talk to someone about LPIOL

-If you would like to register for LPIOL please contact the IOL Office, email Dave or call us on +44 (0)1228 564580
+If you would like to talk to us about the LPIOL process, email the IOL Office via Dave or call +44 (0)1228 564580

 Will you join us in Championing Outdoor Learning?